mira97ali/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Created the file 4-global_variables

 Wrote  a script that lists environment variables using the command "printenv"

+5. Local variables

+Created the file 5-local_variables

+Wrote a script that lists all local variables and environment variables, and functions using the command "set"